Pardo Brazilians

 Pardo Brazilians represent a diverse range of skin colors and ethnic backgrounds.
 The other recognized census categories are branco ("white"), preto ("black"), amarelo ("yellow", meaning ethnic East Asians), and indígena ("indigene" or "indigenous person", meaning Amerindians).
-The term was and is still popular in Brazil.
+The term was and is still commonly used, in popular culture and the media, to refer to Brazilians of multi-ethnic backgrounds.

 Definitions

 According to IBGE (Brazilian Institute of Geography and Statistics), pardo is a broad classification that encompasses multiracial Brazilians such as mulatos and cafuzos, as well as assimilated Amerindians known as caboclos, mixed with Southern Europeans or not.
 The term "pardo" was first used in a Brazilian census in 1872.
 The following census, in 1890, replaced the word pardo by mestiço (that of mixed origins).
-The censuses of 1900 and 1920 did not ask about race, arguing that "the answers largely hid the truth".
+The censuses of 1900 and 1920 did not ask about race, arguing that "the answers largely hide the truth".

 In Brazil, the term pardo has had a general meaning since the beginning of the Portuguese colonization.
 In the famous letter by Pero Vaz de Caminha, for example, in which Brazil was first described by the Portuguese, the Native Americans were called "pardo": "Pardo, naked, without clothing".

 A reading of colonial wills and testaments also shows it.
 Diogo de Vasconcelos, a widely known historian from Minas Gerais, mentions, for example, the story of Andresa de Castilhos.
 According to the information from the 18th century, Andresa de Castilhos was thus described: "I declare that Andresa de Castilhos, pardo woman ... has been freed ... is a descendant of the natives of the land ...
 I declare that Andresa de Castilhos is the daughter of a white man and a native woman".

 The historian Maria Leônia Chaves de Resende also explains that the word pardo was employed to name people with native ancestry or even Native Americans themselves: a Manoel, natural son of Ana carijó, was baptized as a 'pardo'; in Campanha several Native Americans were classified as 'pardo'; the natives João Ferreira, Joana Rodriges and Andreza Pedrosa, for example, were named 'freed pardo'; a Damaso called himself 'freed pardo' of the 'native of the land'; etc.

 According to Maria Leônia Chaves de Resende, the growth of the pardo population in Brazil includes the descendants of natives and not only those of African descent: "the growth of the 'pardo' segment had not only to do with the descendants of Africans, but also with the descendants of the natives, in particular the carijós and bastards, included in the condition of 'pardo'".